The Revenge of the Smurfs

 Several sprites, mostly leftovers from the original game, are still present.

 The first sprite goes unused due to the way the levels are used in this remake.
 In the original game, The Cave was a two-part level played exclusively by Brainy, whereas in this game it is separated to The Cave Entry and The Cave.
 At the end of The Cave Entry, Brainy's sprite leaves behind a wall (which still does not prompt his level complete animation).
-To make the game easier (not like it wasn't already the easiest adaption of the game), The Cave no longer dims the light like it does in the original, and you play through this level as Hefty instead, so the level complete animation is, likewise, Hefty's.
+To make the game easier, The Cave no longer dims the light like it does in the original, and you play through this level as Hefty instead, so the level complete animation is, likewise, Hefty's.

 The second sprite goes unused because the smurfs don't fall out of the cages like they do in the original.
 And even if they did, all of the caged smurfs use the same "classic" smurf sprite instead of being of the actual smurf you're rescuing.